Why It Works

-In a small bowl, add the salt, paprika, granulated garlic, black pepper, onion powder, and Cure No. 1 and stir to combine.
+In a small bowl, add salt, paprika, granulated garlic, black pepper, onion powder, and Instacure #1 and stir to combine.

 Nest a large mixing bowl in a bowl filled with ice.
-Grind the meat and fat through the small die of the grinder into the bowl set in ice.
+Grind the meat and fat through the 1/4-inch plate of the grinder into the bowl set in ice.

 Stuff the sausage into the sheep casings and twist into links.

-Smoke the links (see page 43) at 170°F/77°C, until the internal temperature of the sausage reaches 145°F/63°C, 45 to 60 minutes.
-Remove the sausages from the smoker, let cool slightly, then transfer to the refrigerator and let stand, uncovered, overnight.
-The hot dogs are then fully cooked, and can be finished on a grill or steamed.
+Smoke the links at 170°F (77°C), using a smoker or the oven set-up described above until the internal temperature of the sausage reaches 145°F (63°C), 45 to 60 minutes.
+Remove sausages from the smoker, let cool slightly, then transfer to the refrigerator and let stand, uncovered, overnight.
+The hot dogs are then fully cooked, and can be finished on a grill, steamed, or pan-fried.

 Meat grinder, food processor, vertical sausage stuffer, smoker

 To smoke in a gas oven, you can place the hot dogs on one side of a rack in a wide, deep baking dish, place smoldering wood chunks on the other, and cover the whole thing tightly with foil to trap the smoke before placing them in the oven.